Geodesics on an arbitrary ellipsoid of revolution: Abstract

 \section{Abstract}

 { \fi The algorithms given in Karney, J.~Geodesy {\bf 87}, 43--55 (2013), to compute geodesics on terrestrial ellipsoids are extended to apply to ellipsoids of revolution with arbitrary eccentricity.
-This allows the direct and inverse geodesic problems to be solved and the areas of geodesic polygons to be computed; in all cases, accuracy close to full machine precision is achieved.
+For the direct and inverse geodesic problems, this entails implementing the formulation in terms of elliptic integrals given by Legendre and Cayley.
+The integral for the area of geodesic polygons is computed in terms of the discrete sine transform of the integrand.
+In all cases, accuracy close to full machine precision is achieved.
 An open-source implementation of these algorithms is available. \ifeprint

 \else } \fi

 \keywords{geometrical geodesy, geodesics, eccentric ellipsoids, polygonal areas, numerical methods}